microsoft/DynamicTelemetry/docs/docs/Architecture.Probes.Overview.document.md

 The role of DynamicTelemetry in this process is to facilitate the dynamic enabling of probes and the initial extraction of data.
-Once the data is emitted to OpenTelemetry, DynamicTelemetry's role ends.
+Once the data is emitted to OpenTelemetry, DynamicTelemetry's becomes special pipe fitting in the standard OTLP/gRPC pipelines.
 The data is then handled by the standard egressing mechanisms of OpenTelemetry, which could involve various processes such as aggregation, counting, or direct emission as a log.

 This dynamic and on-demand use of probes makes DynamicTelemetry a powerful tool for real-time system monitoring and data extraction.
 It allows users to gather rich, valuable data when they need it, providing insights that can help optimize system performance and troubleshoot issues.

+Best of all, if a probe (log) is not available, DynamicTelemetry offers the ability to dynamically add one.
+This feature ensures that users can always gather the necessary data by creating and enabling new probes on-the-fly, providing flexibility and comprehensive monitoring capabilities.

 ## Performance Impact and Safeguards of Probes in DynamicTelemetry